My child’s school has told me about a concern. What do I do next?

-Your child’s school may contact you if they see signs that your child may have mental health challenges or learning difficulties.
-The school may also point out concerning behaviour that is disrupting the class.
+Your child’s school may contact you if they see signs that your child may be experiencing mental health challenges or learning difficulties.
+The school may also point out any concerning behaviour that is disrupting the class.

 School teachers might be the first to notice behaviour that needs to be looked into.
 For example, they may notice if a child: